For honest and ethical appraisals, trust Mindi Kitten Appraisals

-Appraising is a profession, and appraisers are professionals.
-The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
-That's why it goes without question these days that real estate appraisal can unquestionably be called a profession as opposed to a trade.
-In our field, as with any profession, we have a strict ethical code.
+We consider our our business a profession.
+The rigors of becoming a licensed appraiser have increased more than ever in the past.
+That's why it goes without question these days that real estate appraisal can definitely be considered a profession as opposed to a trade.
+In our field, as with any profession, we are bound by ethical considerations.

-For an appraiser the primary obligation is to their client.
-Typically, for a standard residential appraisal, the appraiser's client is the lender ordering the appraisal.
-Appraisers are privy to a lot of information, and like an attorney can only discuss many matters with their client.
-As a homeowner, if you would like a copy of the appraisal document, you should get it through your lender.
-Other obligations also include, accurate figures appropriate to the nature of the report, acquiring and keeping a certain level of competency and education, and the appraiser must conduct him or herself as a professional.
-Maintaining high ethics and client confidentiality is is what we do everyday at Mindi Kitten Appraisals.
+For an appraiser the main obligation is to their client.
+Typically, for a standard residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers are required to only disclosing information to their clients, and as a homeowner, if you want a copy of an appraisal report, you normally have to obtain it from your lender.
+Other obligations also include, accurate sums appropriate to the parameters of the report, attaining and maintaining a respectable level of competency and education, and the appraiser must conduct him or herself as a professional.
+Here at Mindi Kitten Appraisals, we take these ethical responsibilities very to heart.

 Mindi Kitten Appraisals provides honest and ethical appraisals for Lubbock County

-Mindi Kitten Appraisals has an established reputation for performing competent and ethically superior appraisals.
+Mindi Kitten Appraisals has an established track record for performing appraisals with the highest of ethics.
 Contact us today to learn more.

-There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, such as homeowners, buyers and sellers, or others.
-Those third parties normally are listed in the appraisal assignment itself.
-An appraiser's fiduciary duty is only to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the assignment.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, both sellers and buyers, or others.
+Generally the third parties are explicitly defined in the appraisal report.
+An appraiser's fiduciary roll is limited to those parties who the appraiser knows, based on the scope of work or other things in the framework of the assignment.

 Appraisers also have standards outside of boundaries of clients and others.
-For example, appraisers must backup their work files for at least five years - something else Mindi Kitten Appraisals takes very seriously.
+For example, appraisers must be able to produce their work files for a minimum of five years - at Mindi Kitten Appraisals you can rest assured that we stick to that rule.

-When you order an appraisal from Mindi Kitten Appraisals we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.
+As soon as you engage Mindi Kitten Appraisals we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.

 Got a Question?